etirouthier/keras_dna/README.md

 ## Description:

 Keras_dna is an API that helps quick experimentation in applying deep learning to genomics.
-It enables quickly feeding a keras model (tensorflow) with genomic data without the need of laborious file convertions or storing tremendous amount of converted data.
+It enables quickly feeding a keras model (tensorflow) with genomic data without the need of laborious file conversions or storing tremendous amount of converted data.
 It reads the most common bioinformatics files and creates generators adapted to the keras models.

 Use Keras_dna if you need a library that: